marcellomontemagno/marcellomontemagno.github.io/_posts/2016-12-21-How-this-works-in-javascript.md

 #### 3) With the new keyword (as a constructor function)

-"When a function invoked with the new keyword, its 'this' value is the new object being constructed, whether in strict mode or not"
+"When a function is invoked with the new keyword, its 'this' value is the new object being constructed, whether in strict mode or not"

     function C(){
       this.prop = 30;